 All you can do is refresh creatives in time.

 If you are tired of coming up with “hot” creatives turn to your account manager, and they will prepare new creatives for free.RichAds team

 4. Optimize targeting with targeting parameters

 At the stage of launching your campaign, we recommended using all available parameters.
-After a while, you will notice which of them work worse — we recommend to exclude them from targeting settings.
+After a while, you will notice which of them work worse — we recommend excluding them from targeting settings.

-- The results may show that landing page is not adapted for mobile if desktops convert better or vice versa.
+The results may show that the landing page is not adapted for mobile if desktops convert better or vice versa.
 Check adaptability on different devices.

 Check the conversion of outdated OS (like Windows 7).
 They can be less effective.